Fatiima-Ezzahra/Operationalizing-Machine-Learning-in-Azure/starter_files_old/README.md

 *TODO:* Write an overview to your project.

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.
+An architectural diagram is an image that helps visualize the flow of operations from start to finish.
+In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
+For example, one stage for managing models could be "using Automated ML to determine the best model".

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
-Remeber to include all the screencasts required to demonstrate key steps.
+Remeber to include all the screenshots required to demonstrate key steps.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: